dch21/am_I_the_moral_one/README.md

 # AmITheMoralOne?

 Am I the Moral One  is a web application that asks users a series of ethical dilemmas and records their answers.
 After they finish the survey, they can see how their answers compare to other users, and look at answer choice patterns across demographic groups (e.g.: gender, religious affiliation, political affiliation, etc.).
-Currently, our project only tracks data for one quiz, but we hope to allow users to create their own quizzes and upload them to the site.
+Currently, our project only tracks data for one quiz.
+However, in the future users will be able to create their own quizzes and upload them to the site.

 [Live Demo]( https://amithemoralone.herokuapp.com/#/)